Georgia Transformer Featured in Effingham Magazine’s Salute to Veterans and First Responders Issue

 But what exactly is a transformer?
 In simple terms, a transformer transfers electric energy from one alternating-current circuit to one or more other circuits, either increasing or reducing the voltage.
 A transformer allows electricity to be usable and to travel over long distances, enabling power plants to economically deliver electricity to a wide range of customers.
 Transformers also ensure the power entering your home is safe for your light bulbs and outlets.

 For Effingham Magazine’s Salute to Veterans and First Responders issue, GTC wants to celebrate the many military veterans of their workforce whose invaluable contributions are vital to every part of the plant’s manufacturing process.

 Over the past five decades, Virginia Transformer Corp.
 (VTC) has become the largest U.S.-owned manufacturer of power transformers in North America.
-Their five North American facilities produce transformers for a variety of applications in utility, renewable energy, industrial, mining, oil and gas, commercial, institutional, specialty, and export markets.
+Their six North American facilities produce transformers for a variety of applications in utility, renewable energy, industrial, mining, oil and gas, commercial, institutional, specialty, and export markets.
 Since acquiring GTC in 2015, they have become a valued corporate neighbor in the northern Georgia region, building transformers and providing career paths for many area residents.

 Utilizing the company’s values of professionalism, fairness, ownership, honesty and hard work, VTC-GTC has created the finest workforce in the power transformer industry and is grateful for the opportunity to thank the many veterans who contribute mightily to the company’s success.